Yn37git/yn37git.github.io/_pages/about.md

 #limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I have completed my masters in mathematics and am currently looking for a PhD. role.
-I am interested in Number theory, Linear algebra, Machine learning and Algebra (These may seem like vast and different topics but as I am just begining my Journey , I am ready for a good exploration).
+I am interested in Number theory, Linear algebra, Machine learning and Algebra (These may look like vast and different topics but as I am just beginning my Journey , I am ready for a good exploration).

-Currently I am preparing for competitive exams and interviews for a PhD. role.
+Currently I am preparing for competitive exams and interviews for a PhD.
 Feel free to contact me.

 Here's my :